Paperback-iOS/website/contributing.md

 When your done submit a pull request.

 ### Running the website
-> When you make modifications to the site it can be useful to render the code.
-You will thus see how the modifications look like.
+> When you make modifications to the site, you should validate your changes and formatting yourself first.

 See [Building local enviroment](https://github.com/Paperback-iOS/website#building-local-enviroment)